sys-bio/ModelCheckerLib/README.md

 dcc64 -B -NUdcu ModelCheckerLib_Project.dpr
 ```

+The `dcu\` directory must exist — `dcc64` writes into it but will not create it, failing with
+`F2039 Could not create output file` if it is missing.
+It is carried in the repository by
+`dcu\.gitkeep`, since its contents are ignored.

 **`-NUdcu` is not optional.** Without it `dcc64` writes its DCUs beside the sources, and that
 directory is on the unit search path of hosts that consume this library as source — so the next
 host build finds compiled units there and uses them instead of recompiling the `.pas`.
 The